Causal machine learning methods and use of cross-fitting in settings with high-dimensional confounding: Discussion

 \section{Discussion}

 We conducted a simulation study that was motivated by a realistic study to answer key questions regarding the relative performance of AIPW and TMLE, the use of CF, and the number of folds used within CF, when estimating the ACE in the presence of high-dimensional confounding.
 We found that in general in this setting, AIPW and TMLE performed similarly but AIPW exhibited some stability issues.
-CF was not that important for the bias of point estimates but was important to reduce the bias in the model-based SE, and for improving the coverage of the methods.
+CF did not greatly affect the bias of point estimates but was important to reduce the bias in the model-based SE, and for improving the coverage of the methods.
 In general, there was no substantial difference between using 2, 5 or 10 folds when using CF with the CML methods.
 In complex scenarios, the full, more flexible library was important for bias in point estimates, especially at larger sample sizes, and for empirical SE.

-In the high-dimensional setting our findings suggest that, although either AIPW or TMLE may be sensible choices of method to estimate the ACE, some caution is warranted with AIPW due to some of its vulnerabilities.
-This is likely explained by limitations of AIPW, where estimates produced may not always be within the natural bounds of the problem, in contrast to TMLE where this is not an issue because it is a substitution estimator.\citep{Diaz2019} With a complex scenario (regardless of the number of confounders), the full library appeared important, and this is as we would expect, with the more flexible algorithms needed to capture the complexity.
+In the high-dimensional setting our findings suggest that, although either AIPW or TMLE may be sensible choices of method to estimate the ACE, some caution is warranted with AIPW.
+Occasional instability of AIPW is likely explained by limitations of the method, where estimates produced may not always be within the natural bounds of the parameter space, in contrast to TMLE where this is not an issue because it is a substitution estimator.\citep{Diaz2019} With a complex scenario (regardless of the number of confounders), the full library appeared important, and this is as we would expect, with the more flexible algorithms needed to capture the complexity.
 Regardless of sample size or the number of confounders used, CF should be used with CML methods, and this is even more important if a full library is used.
-These results are in line with expectations that CF helps reduce the bias in SE estimation arising from the use of flexible ML algorithms.
+These results are in line with expectations that CF helps reduce the bias in variance estimation arising from the use of flexible ML algorithms.
 Interestingly, the number of folds used in CF did not have much impact on method performance, with other factors appearing more important (e.g. method and library choice).